 With family in tow, I returned to my home country and got out of the US Army a day or two later.
 That was Thanksgiving 1992.
 I’ve been doing full-time freelance translation ever since.

 Having done some translating while I was still in the US Army, I expected the work to be a temporary gig, but it has ended up being my long-term profession.
-I’ve been at it full-time for over two decades as of the time of this writing.
+I’ve been at it full-time for several decades now.